kwasniew/hyperbook/manuscript/ch7.md

 This checkbox reflects the `liveUpdate` status.
 Every time the checkbox changes, it toggles the status.
 Label for the input field conveniently allows for clicking **Live Update** text to change the settings.

-Control your subscription based on the `liveUpdate` status.
+You can control your subscription based on the `liveUpdate` status:
 ```js
 app({
   init: [state, LoadLatestPosts],